Kenshiro-28/MAGI/README.md

 - Clone this repository.

-- Save a LlaMA model in the root folder.
+- Save a LLaMA model in the root folder.

 - Install Python 3.10 or later.